SPDLDaemon/spdl-docs-master/docs/content/Tools/KiCad/_index.md

 title: "KiCad"
 date: 2020-01-09T22:02:37-08:00
 weight: 10
-draft: true
+draft: false
 ---

-KiCad is an open-source software tool for the creation of electronic schematic diagrams and PCB artwork.
+KiCad[^1] is an open-source software tool for the creation of electronic schematic diagrams and PCB artwork.
-Beneath its singular surface, KiCad incorporates an elegant ensemble of the following stand-alone software tools:
+Although essentially treated as one program, KiCad is really more of a tight grouping of the following stand-alone software tools:

+[^1]: Pronounced 'Key-CAD'.

 | Program name | Description | File extension |
 | ------------ | ----------- | -------------- |